WillFundira/Tasky/README.md

 # Tasky
-Tasky is a simple to-do-list app written primarily in HTMl and Python, with some CSS styling.
+Tasky is a simple to-do-list app written primarily in HTML and Python, with some CSS styling.
 Tasky allows authenticated users to create, edit , delete and update tasks in a basic form of CRUD Database Management.